temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 If you wish to create a new RFD by hand, or understand the process in greater detail, read on.

-**NOTE:** Never at anytime through the process do you push directly to master.
-Once your PR with your RFD in your branch is merged into master, then the RFD will be shown.
+**NOTE:** Never at anytime through the process do you push directly to the master branch.
+Once your pull request (PR) with your RFD in your branch is merged into master, then the RFD will appear in the master branch.

 ### Reserve a RFD number